-$$BS = max\left\{\frac{T_W + T_R}{max(T_R, 10)}, 1\right\}$$ (8)

-- System utilization: Utilization at a particular system is computed by dividing the sum of the CPU hours of jobs scheduled at the system by the product of the makespan and total processors available in the system.
-Thus, utilization aims to measure the fraction of the system core hours which delivered useful work. - System instantaneous load: Instantaneous load is defined as the sum of the CPU hours of both the running and queued jobs divided by the total processors available in the system at a particular instant. - Fairness to System: The annual reports published by various supercomputing service providers which are part of XSEDE, show that, the response times of jobs processed at the system, and the number of core hours delivered to specific project allocations and users, are considered important metrics for quantifying the quality of service of each provider.
+- Bounded slowdown.
+For a job with waiting time $T_W$ and running time $T_R$ in seconds, bounded slowdown is defined as $BS = max \left\{ \frac{T_W + T_R}{max(T_R, 10)}, 1 \right\}$ . - System utilization.
+Utilization at a particular system is computed by dividing the sum of the CPU hours of jobs scheduled at the system by the product of the makespan and total processors available in the system. utilization aims to measure the fraction of the system core hours which delivered useful work. - System instantaneous load.
+Instantaneous load is defined as the sum of the CPU hours of both the running and queued jobs divided by the total processors available in the system at a particular instant. - Fairness to System.
+The annual reports published by various supercomputing service providers which are part of XSEDE, show that, the response times of jobs processed at the system, and the number of core hours delivered to specific project allocations and users, are considered important metrics for quantifying the quality of service of each provider.
 Hence, it is important for service providers to ensure that their participation in the grid does not adversely affect the users of the local batch system.
-A system or site's participation in grid should not affect the quality of service provided to the jobs that are submitted to the system.
-Specifically, a high speed system after joining the grid may become highly loaded due to migration of jobs submitted at low speed systems.
 To evaluate the quality of service, we compute the speedup obtained due to the use of our metascheduling algorithm, compared to the baseline.
-Specifically, for a job J, which is submitted at system $S_i$ , which has response time $R_J^{local}$ when metascheduling is not used and $R_J^{grid}$ in the presence of metascheduling, we compute the quality of service offered to the job as:
+Specifically, for a job J, which is submitted at system $S_i$ , which has response time $R_J^{local}$ when metascheduling is not used and $R_J^{grid}$ in the presence of metascheduling, we compute the quality of service offered to the job as: $qosScore(S_i, J) = \frac{R_J^{local}}{R_r^{grid}}$ .

-$$qosScore(S_i, J) = \frac{R_J^{local}}{R_J^{grid}}$$ (9)

 We then compute the fairness score for a system as the geometric mean of the QoS scores of all the jobs submitted at the system.
 If a system has high fairness score, it indicates that the users of the system are benefitted by the system's participation in the grid.